Diamondgift/Sales-and-Customer-Profitability-Dashboard/README.md

 ## 📂 How to Use
 1. Download the `.pbix` file from this repository
-2. Open it using **Power BI Desktop**
+2. Open it with **Power BI Desktop**
 3. Explore the interactive filters and visuals

 ## 📌 Notes
-- The dashboard uses a relational data model connecting Products, Sales, and Customers.
+- The dashboard uses a star-schema data model connecting Products, Sales, and Customers.
-- Filters are available for Region and Category for deeper analysis.
+- Interactive filters are available for Region and Category for deeper analysis.

 ---